kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

         }
       ```

-2. Create Formation with name `MARKETING`:
+2. Create a formation with name `MARKETING`:

 ```graphql
 mutation {